Ever had the desire to run off and join the circus? I have.

 So, how did my monkey mania turn out?
 Just check out the below video for a sample, and, yes, Kevin Keith does look like Johnny Knoxsville.
 Towards the end, the male Olive/Hamadryas mix Mickey unexpectedly jumps on me.
 This made me a tad nervous, as Hamadryas are the most aggressive of the baboons, and he had been tearing his cage apart seconds earlier, and I do mean TEARING it apart — throwing 100-200-lb. pieces of furniture around like paper airplanes.
-That’s the smashing sounds in the background of the first video.
+That’s the smashing sounds in the background at 00:47 and 01:14.

 “Oh, he’s jealous and excited to play with you!”